How Jill Biden Went From Kamala Harris Skeptic to #KHive Member

 The cookies were plated, but the welcome mat was performative.
 At least at first.

 To understand the dynamics of the incoming White House, it’s worth stopping for a minute to consider the fulcrum that is First Lady-in-waiting Jill Biden.
-Dr. Biden — a Ph.D.-credentialed college professor and perhaps the most indifferent-to-politics FLOTUS since Mamie Eisenhower — had choked back her skepticism about the woman her husband was about to announce as his governing partner.
+Dr. Biden — a Ph.D.-credentialed college professor and perhaps the most indifferent-to-politics person to take on the task since Mamie Eisenhower — had choked back her skepticism about the woman her husband was about to announce as his governing partner.
 Dr. Biden wasn’t rushing to forget how Kamala Harris savaged Joe Biden at that first debate in Miami or the sting that lingered when she implied his motives in busing policies were racist.
 The Joe known to Jill was a just man who held no racism in his bones.

 Still, Dr. Biden opened the doors of their Wilmington home to Harris and her family.
 Dr. Biden may lack the personal political ambitions of some of her predecessors, but she knew that her husband believed he needed Harris to win.
-Put plainly, Joe Biden couldn’t win the White House without the political clout Harris controlled.
+Put plainly, Joe Biden couldn’t reach the White House without the political clout Harris controlled.
 And he had spent every waking moment since the 1970s trying to figure out how to crack this code.
 So Dr. Biden plated the cookies and hugged her guests in service of her husband’s dream of serving in the White House.

 “This is a marriage, and I feel very protective of my husband and my children, as is any mother,” Dr. Biden tells TIME for a profile of President-elect Biden and Vice President-elect Harris, this year’s TIME Person of the Year.
 “You move beyond it — that’s politics.”